 *The fellowship is intended for law students with a demonstrated interest in, and commitment to, LGBTQ rights.
 The program values diversity.
 All interested students are encouraged to apply.

-*Applications for the 2021 Fellowship are now closed.
+Applications for the 2022 Judicial Fellowship have closed.

 The Hank Henry Fellowship was the best way I could have spent my 1L summer.
 The breadth of courts, litigation, and issues to which I was exposed was invaluable to helping me imagine what I want my exact place in the legal profession to be.
 I learned so much from the participating judges, and just had a great time.
 I would recommend doing this internship to any 1L–it was enlightening, informative, and fun.